 Glaucoma is often called “the sneak thief of sight” because many people have already lost a significant amount of vision before they realize they have the disease.
 The lost vision can’t be restored, but early detection and proper medical treatment and/or surgery can prevent further loss of sight.

 If you live or work in Schuylkill County and are over the age of 40, get tested for glaucoma and discuss treatment options with the specialists at Eye Consultants of Pennsylvania.
 We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.

 Eye Consultants of Pennsylvania has a highly skilled team of glaucoma specialists:

 - Mehul H. Nagarsheth, MD – Board certified ophthalmologist; received his medical degree from Drexel University College of Medicine; fellowship-trained in glaucoma at Tufts New England Eye Center and Ophthalmic Consultants of Boston; extensive experience in medical research of the eye.

-- Justin M. Shaw, MD – Board certified ophthalmologist; received his medical degree from Pennsylvania State University College of Medicine; fellowship-trained in glaucoma at the renowned Bascom Palmer Eye Institute at the University of Miami.
+- Abhishek K. Nemani, MD – Board certified ophthalmologist; received his medical degree from State University of New York Upstate Medical University in Syracuse; fellowship-trained in glaucoma at the University of Pennsylvania.

 What is Glaucoma?